 You should see your doctor if you think you have strep.
-She can swab your throat and run a test to find out if you really have it.
+They can swab your throat and run a test to find out if you really have it.
 You’re likely to be prescribed antibiotics, a type of medicine that kills bacteria, if you do.

 Tonsillitis: Inflamed tonsils can also make your throat sore and you might have a hard time swallowing.

 Mononucleosis: A virus causes mono, and it’s spread through saliva.
 That’s why it’s often called “the kissing disease.”
 Other symptoms include fatigue, fever, headache, and swelling in your tonsils, neck, or armpits.

 Besides your throat feeling dry, itchy, and painful, your voice may sound croaky.
 Your symptoms could be mild to severe, depending on the source of the problem.
 They could include: